 Once they’ve got a handle on your situation they’ll present you with policy matches, and explain their relative benefits, conditions, exclusions and costs.
-They’re also required to give you a copy of the relevant product disclosure statements (PDSs) so you’ve got all the facts.
+They’re also required to give you a copy of the relevant policy wording and product disclosure statements (PDSs) so you’ve got all the facts.
 Once you've chosen a policy, they’ll arrange it for you, and if you need to make a claim many will guide you through the process.

 What will it cost?

 Brokers charge for their services, but they’re required to be transparent about their fees, so you can make an informed decision about whether you want to proceed.
 Since they can negotiate with insurance providers they may be able to save you money on your policies.

 The National Insurance Brokers Association (NIBA) website* is a good place to start or dial 1300 53 10 73.
 There you can find details of local brokers and advice on the questions you should ask to make sure they’re right for you.